Lewis-Y-Ghub/US_Bank_Closure_Report/README.md

 🏦 US Bank Closures Since 2000 - Power BI Report

-This repository contains a Power BI report analyzing bank closures across the United States from 2000 onwards.
+This repository contains a Power BI report analysing bank closures across the United States from 2000 onwards.
 The report provides insights into closure trends, geographic distribution, and notable patterns in the data.

 📝 Overview